soundpress/RulesOfNYC/docs/c47/index.rst

 (a) "DHS" means the New York City Department of Homeless Services.

-(b) A "DHS Shelter for Single Adults" means a shelter for single adults operated by or on behalf of DHS, or a DHS veterans shelter as that term is defined in Section 3-113 of the Administrative Code of the City of New York as added by local law 37 for the year 2011.
+(b) A "DHS Shelter for Single Adults" means a shelter for single adults operated by or on behalf of DHS, or a DHS veterans shelter as that term is defined in § 3-113 of the Administrative Code of the City of New York as added by local law 37 for the year 2011.

 (c) A "DHS Shelter for Adult Families" means a shelter for adult families operated by or on behalf of DHS.